Cain Art Gallery

 ENTRY PROCEDURE - ONLINE ONLY

-All submissions will be through Callforentry.org (https://artist.callforentry.org/festivals_unique_info.php?ID=11969).
-Entries must be submitted on or before November 30, 2023.
-No entries will be accepted after this date.
+All submissions will be through www.callforentry.org.
+Entries must be submitted on or before November 30, 2024, and will not be accepted after this date.

-Information on the image requirements for submission and resources for editing the digital image size can be found on Callforentry.org's Help section.
+Further information on the image requirements for submission and resources for editing the digital image size can be found on callforentry.org's Help section.

 FEE

-$25 for 3 entries, one image per artwork.
+$20 for 2 entries, one image per artwork.
 If you would like to submit additional entries, the fee is $5 per entry.
-All fees are non-refundable and payable through Callforentry.org.
+All fees are non-refundable and payable through callforentry.org.

 ACCEPTED WORK

 Artists will be notified via email; status updates can be found by logging into your CaFÉ account.
+The digital image and information for the piece submitted must be the same piece delivered to CAIN Gallery if selected by the juror.
+Any alterations or differences in submitted information will result in disqualification of eligibility.
 The juror may elect to reject artwork after arrival.

 2-D ARTWORK

-All original works will be considered; this includes drawing, painting (acrylic/oil), printmaking in traditional media, original watercolor, and photography.
-Professional presentation of accepted artwork is required.
+All original works will be considered; this includes drawing, painting, printmaking in traditional media, original watercolor, and photography.
+A professional presentation of accepted artwork is required.
 Acetate covering is acceptable with white museum-quality mat board with at least 2" mounting and over-mat visible on all sides.
 To ensure consistency in presentation, if your work is framed, please use simple frames.
 Ship framed works with Plexiglas ONLY.
-Artwork must be shipped in stiff, reusable cardboard packaging, securely packed to ensure safe delivery (no peanuts).
-Refer to size specifications below.
+Artwork must be shipped in stiff, reusable cardboard packaging and securely packed to ensure safe delivery (no peanuts).
+Refer to the size specifications below.

 SCULPTURE

 Sculptures of any media will be considered.
-However, sculptures requiring ceiling suspended installation will not be accepted.
+However, sculptures requiring ceiling-suspended installation will not be accepted.
 Accepted sculptures should be securely packed within one crate to ensure safe delivery.
 If the crate is wooden, use screws—not nails or bolts—to secure the lid.
-Refer to size specifications below.
+Refer to the size specifications below.

 All submissions must be "ready to hang" on the gallery walls or placed on pedestals.
 We cannot hang any artwork from the ceiling.

-• All 3-D sculpture must weigh less than 50 lbs.
+• All 3-D sculptures must weigh less than 50 lbs.

 • All 2-D artwork must not exceed 72” in the longest dimension.